devcompute/Ansible/README.md

 - **Continuous Integration and Deployment (CI/CD):** Experience Ansible's versatility in automating the building, testing, and deployment of applications.
 See how it integrates with other tools for efficient software development workflows.

-- **Disaster Recovery and Backup:** Be prepared for emergencies with Ansible playbooks for disaster recovery scenarios and automated backup processes.
-Ensure data safety and quick recovery when the unexpected happens.

 - **Security Automation:** Prioritize security with Ansible playbooks that automate tasks like managing firewall rules, user access, and applying security patches.
 Maintain a robust and secure infrastructure effortlessly.